5 Common Webinar Mistakes and How to Avoid Them

 2. Plain Consoles

 It’s not the 1990s anymore, so basic grey backgrounds and dated-looking webinar consoles aren’t going to cut it.
-Plain webinar consoles are just that: dull looking, basic and about as interesting to interact with as a damp cloth.
+Plain webinar consoles are just that: dull looking, basic and about as interesting as interacting with as a damp cloth.
 Change it up and make your consoles something your audience looks forward to.

 Designing a good console isn’t as hard as it sounds.
 If your organization has brand guidelines (and it should) a simple solution would be to grab your brand logo, grab your brand colors and create a console based on those two elements.
 Another simple technique would be to grab any company imagery — so long as it’s not distracting — and use that as your webinar console.
 Whatever you do, just don’t make it boring.